elevai-cx/elevai-connect/README.md

 2. By the user using the ./custom folder to develop customer features via Pulumi
 3. Through additional modules that will be developed over time.

 The current feature available in this version are detailed below.
-These gaps can be configured as you see fit (Console / IaC), the gaps will be resolved over time (Why not [Contribute](CONTRIBUTING.md))
+These gaps can be configured as you see fit (Console / IaC), the gaps will be resolved over time when the resource can be configured via IaC (See an improvement?
+Why not [Contribute](CONTRIBUTING.md))

 | Feature                              | Included |
 | ------------------------------------ | -------- |